Rachid Ghezzal

-Rachid Ghezzal (رَشِيد غَزَال; born 9 May 1992) is an Algerian professional footballer who plays as a winger for Ligue 1 club Lyon.
-Born in France, he represents the Algeria national football team.
+Rachid Ghezzal (رَشِيد غَزَال; born 9 May 1992) is an Algerian professional footballer who plays as a winger.
+Born in France, he represents the Algeria national team.

-He began his career at Lyon, where he made his debut in October 2012.
-He played 119 games and scored 13 goals for them across all competitions.
+Ghezzal began his career at Lyon, where he made his debut in October 2012.
+He played 119 games and scored 13 goals for the side across all competitions.
 In August 2017, he moved to Monaco on a free transfer.
-After a season at Monaco, he was sold to Leicester as a replacement for Riyad Mahrez.
-Ghezzal failed to nail down a first-team spot at Leicester in his first season, leading him to go on loan to Fiorentina in his second season and Besiktas in his third.
-He signed permanently for Besiktas in 2021.
-In December 2023, he was excluded from the first-team at Besiktas.
+After a season at Monaco, he was sold to Leicester City as a replacement for compatriot Riyad Mahrez.
+Ghezzal failed to nail down a first-team spot at Leicester in his first season, leading him to go on loan to Fiorentina in his second season and Beşiktaş in his third.
+He signed permanently for Beşiktaş in 2021.
+In December 2023, Ghezzal was excluded from the first-team at Beşiktaş.

 Ghezzal represented France at under-20 level.
-He made his senior debut for Algeria in 2015 and was part of their squad at the 2017 Africa Cup of Nations.
+He made his senior debut for Algeria in 2015, and was part of their squad at the 2017 Africa Cup of Nations.